 Now chipboard is not on the list of compatible materials but I gave it a try as well.
 I had the exact same result as the above two materials.
-I am going to say that the Cricut engraving tip does not work well with any paper materials.
-You are much better off with the deboss tip if you want to add something to paper.
+I am going to say that the Cricut Engraving Tip does not work well with any paper materials.
+Because it isn’t a wheel or a ball like a blade it’s dragging across the paper.
+You are much better off with the Deboss tip if you want to add something to paper.

-Now for some materials where the Cricut engrave tool actually worked well!
+Now for some materials where the Cricut Engraving Tool worked well!
 The acetate had a really cool effect.
 I actually liked it much better than using the deboss on the same material.
 I did add some ink to the engraving in the image below so you could see it a bit better.

 When it came to debossing and the leather, I was not happy with the results at all!
-You can see those in the left in the image below.
-But the Cricut engrave tip worked like a charm!
+You can barely see those on the left in the image below.
+But the Cricut engraving tip worked like a charm!
 You can see the engraving on the right in the image below.
 I loved this effect and can see this used on all sorts of projects.

 I shared how to cut copper with your Cricut here but now that there is an engraving option it is even better!
 The look of copper is amazing and now I can engrave and cut custom pieces.
 I can see this one as a Christmas ornament during the holidays.